joshhornby/joshhornby.github.io/_drafts/2025-01-01-scepticism-to-collaboration-with-llms.md

 > **Working rule:** *conversation, not delegation.*

 1. **State intent first** - Ask the model to summarise the problem and sketch a solution outline before it writes a single line.
 Misalignment surfaces early.
-2. **Write tests up front** - The generated code reveal gaps, I expand the edge cases.
+2. **Write tests up front** - The generated code reveals gaps, I expand the edge cases.
 A failing test is a fast guard-rail.
 3. **Iterate with review** - I keep the review process identical to human PRs: style, complexity, and clarity all matter.
 4. **Capture rationale** - I ask for a short "why this design" note and save it beside the code.
 Future contributors—including the model inherit the context.

-## 3 · Practices that compound value
+## Practices that compound value

 | Practice                 | Why it matters                            | How I apply it                                                          |
 |--------------------------|-------------------------------------------|-------------------------------------------------------------------------|